Beth Griffin

-Beth Griffin (born June 14, 1967) is an American politician, teacher, and business person from Michigan.
-Griffin is a Republican member of Michigan House of Representatives.
+Beth Griffin (born June 14, 1967) is an American politician from Michigan.
+She is a former Republican member of Michigan House of Representatives.

 Education

 In 1991, Griffin earned a Bachelor of Arts degree in psychology from Indiana-Purdue University at Fort Wayne.
 In 1996, Griffin earned a MSEd degree in Secondary Education English from Old Dominion University in Norfolk, Virginia.

 Career

 In 1999, Griffin became a teacher at Parchment Middle School until 2005.
 In addition to teaching English, Griffin also taught Special Education to elementary students.
 As a business person, Griffin is the owner of Premco Finance.
 In 2010, Griffin became a guest teacher at Mattawan Consolidated Schools.

 In 2010, Griffin became the founder and chair person of Mattawan Area Pantry, a nonprofit organization that serves Mattawan School District in Michigan.

 In 2012, Griffin became the Vice President of Van Buren County Women's Republican Party.

 In 2013, Griffin served as a Commissioner of Van Buren County for two terms until 2016.
 During Griffin's second term, she was also a Vice Chair person of the Board of Commissioners.

 On November 8, 2016, Griffin won the election and became a Republican member of Michigan House of Representatives for District 66.
 Griffin defeated Democrat Annie Brown with 54.26% of the votes.
 On November 6, 2018, as an incumbent, Griffin won the election and continued serving District 66.
 Griffin defeated Dan Seibert with 56.82% of the votes.
 The 66th House District includes Van Buren County, city of Parchment, Cooper Township, and Alamo Township in Kalamazoo County, Michigan.